North Korea fires short-range missiles for two days in a row

 The North had for weeks issued nearly daily warnings of impending nuclear war with the South and the United States.

-South Korea's Unification Ministry criticised the missile tests as deplorable and urged the North to lower tensions and hold talks over a suspended inter-Korean industrial park in the North's border city of Kaesong.
+South Korea's Unification Ministry criticized the missile tests as deplorable and urged the North to lower tensions and hold talks over a suspended inter-Korean industrial park in the North's border city of Kaesong.

 South Korea pulled out all of its workers from the industrial zone early this month after North Korea withdrew its 53,000 workers as tensions mounted.